'Project HALO' provides experiential learning for local high school students

 The group broke into teams to work on different areas of the project, including structures, telecommunications and the science payload.
 On July 10, work started on the physical construction of the payload with students wiring sensors on the breadboard, programming the flight computer and cutting insulation foam using a CNC hot wire machine to assemble into a payload enclosure.

 Grace Estep (Harrison), Tyler Horton (Harrison), Noah Jewell (McCutcheon), Song Kim (Harrison), Isaac Leichty (West Lafayette), Riley Owen (Harrison), Shianne Switzer (McCutcheon), Marlene Tedy-Gabriel (Harrison), Anderson Xu (West Lafayette) and Zaim (West Lafayette) would like to showcase their work July 20 during Purdue’s Apollo 11 50th anniversary celebration.

 But if that date doesn’t sync for launch, they’ll eagerly await whatever date works — and be happy to celebrate the accomplishment together.

-“I realized there’s a lot of other people who share similar interests as me,” says Zaim, who is entering his senior year at West Lafayette High School and would like to study aeronautics and astronautics at Purdue.
+“I realized there’s a lot of other people who share similar interests as me,” says Zaim, who would like to study aeronautics and astronautics at Purdue.
 “I thought maybe I was going to be alone, but there’s a lot of local people who want to do the same thing — they want to launch a balloon.
 Some of us are doing it just for fun.
 Some of us want to learn the engineering process.
 I think everybody is interested in the aerospace side of it.